 Waiting Areas: There are specially designated lounge areas for visitors on each patient floor, by the Emergency Department and in the lobby on the main floor.
 During certain hours, a volunteer hostess is on duty in the surgery waiting room to keep family members informed about the progress of surgery.
 The James B. Peters Patio is an outdoor lounge open to patients and their families during fair weather.

 Gift Shop: The Gift Shop, staffed by volunteers, is open from 10AM to 8PM Monday through Friday, 10AM to 5PM on Saturday, and 1PM to 5PM Sundays.
-The shop has gift items, jewelry, magazines, greeting cards, candy, toiletries, and flowers.
+The shop has gift items, jewelry, magazines, greeting cards, candy, and toiletries.
 Proceeds from all sales are donated to the hospital.
 The Gift Shop can be reached by phone at extension 3314.

 Special Communications needs: A telecommunications device (TTY terminal) is available in the Emergency Department to help hearing impaired patients, or patients who wish to communicate with a hearing impaired relative or friend.
 Arrangements can also be made to have a person who uses sign language help a hearing impaired or deaf patient.
 If a patient’s eyesight is limited, they can ask any member of our staff to assist them by reading written information.
 The hospital has access to interpreters for a number of foreign languages, should a patient require it.